gpoesia/mathcamps/README.md

 {
   "id": "<<unique problem identifier>>",
-  "standard": "<<ID of the Common Core standard this problem belongs to>>", "statement": "<<problem statement, in natural language>>", "answer": "<<expected final answer>>",
+  "standard": "<<ID of the Common Core standard this problem belongs to>>", "symbolic-struct": "<<A symbolic representation of the problem, sampled from our grammar>>", "statement": "<<problem statement, in natural language>>", "answer": "<<expected final answer>>",
   "type": "<<either 'original-problem', 'incremental-follow-up' or 'counterfactual-followup'>>",